 Provide Supporting Information

-Quotes, photos, and even tables, are a welcome.
+Quotes, photos, and even tables are welcome.
 In my experience, writing a press release for some events, journalists were grateful for any additional information, including photos.
 So, pamper them with these.
-They not only prove the points you describe in the release, but also make the journalists more interested in the release itself, thus, enlarging the chance of also disseminating your company’s news release to a wider audience.
+Providing photos not only prove the points you describe in the release, but also make the journalists more interested in the release itself, thus, enlarging the chance of disseminating your company’s news release to a larger audience.